shaunlowis/rocketeering/flight_software/README.md

 ## Int type width only 2 bytes
 On 32 bit systems ints are typically 4 bytes (STM32) and also in 64-bit AIX and Linux applications.
 In SDCC it is only 2 bytes (same as AVR actually) as per section 1.1 of the [SDCC manual](docs/sdccman.pdf).
 Therefore code such as `uint32_t comparison = 1<<(length - 1);` does not work as expected for length>16.
 This is because the 1 defaults to an int, and trying to leftshift it more than 16 bits is outside its width.
 You must specify the 1 as a 32 bit int, e.g. `uint32_t comparison = (uint32_t)1<<(length - 1);`

+Lesson is to make code portable between different devices you shouldn't rely on the type widths being the same.
+And when taking code from forums/gpt, try specifying the compiler.
+Looking/Asking for C code is not enough.